 UW Certified Medical Assistant Program

-The UW Certified Medical Assistant Program began in 2018 to address a critical healthcare workforce need of hiring more Medical Assistants.
+The UW Certified Medical Assistant Program began in 2018 to address a critical healthcare workforce need of training more Medical Assistants.
 The goal of the program is to prepare students for the Certified Medical Assistant (CCMA) exam through the National Healthcareer Association (NHA).